brenag/AlfaCrux-Attitude-Motion-Reconstruction/README.md

 ```
 ### In-orbit Measurements

 To facilitate the arrangement of measurements, the data can be placed in a spreadsheet or a .csv file and then converted into a MATLAB workspace using the following [script](source/TLE/csv_to_mat.m).
 The measurements must be organized in columns, where each line represents a sample for an instant of time.
-The order in which the columns are arranged is as shown in the following table.
+The columns are arranged in the following order: Year, Month, Day, Hour, Minute, Second, X-axis Gyroscope, Y-axis Gyroscope, Z-axis Gyroscope, X-axis Magnetometer, Y-axis Magnetometer and Z-axis Magnetometer.

 ## Extended Kalman filter testing scheme